ETI-GroupE/buyee/README.md

 Design Consideration: contains database with composite key(orderId,productId), since different products in the order can have different delivery status,locations &times.
 Interacts with Purchase History to populate the database so status can be updated.

 Endpoints:<br>
-(POST)https://buyee-delivery-qqglc24h2a-as.a.run.app/api/v1/status -> post purchasehistory body (all purchasehistory records) into orderstatus database
+(POST)https://buyee-delivery-qqglc24h2a-as.a.run.app/api/v1/status -> post purchasehistory body (all purchasehistory records) into orderstatus database<br>
-(GET)https://buyee-delivery-qqglc24h2a-as.a.run.app/api/v1/status/:orderId/:productId ->get order status of product in order (GET)https://buyee-delivery-qqglc24h2a-as.a.run.app/api/v1/status -> Get all records from orderstatus.
+(GET)https://buyee-delivery-qqglc24h2a-as.a.run.app/api/v1/status/:orderId/:productId ->get order status of product in order<br>
+(GET)https://buyee-delivery-qqglc24h2a-as.a.run.app/api/v1/status -> Get all records from orderstatus.
 To be populated for Admin UI so admin user can update delivery status<br>
 (PUT)https://buyee-delivery-qqglc24h2a-as.a.run.app/api/v1/status/:orderId/:productId/:statusid -> Update product in order